rancher/rancher.github.io/rancher/concepts/index.md

 * Service HA - the ability to have Rancher automatically monitor container states and maintain a service's desired scale.
 * Health Monitoring - the ability to set basic monitoring thresholds for container health.
-* Add Load Balancers - the ability to add a simple load balancer for your services using HAProxy
+* Add Load Balancers - the ability to add a simple load balancer for your services using HAProxy.
-* Add External Services - the ability to add any-IP as a service to be discovered
+* Add External Services - the ability to add any-IP as a service to be discovered.
-* Add Service Alias - the ability to add a DNS record for your services to be discovered
+* Add Service Alias - the ability to add a DNS record for your services to be discovered.

-Read more about [adding services]({{site.baseurl}}/rancher/rancher-ui/applications/stacks/adding-services/), [adding load balancers]({{site.baseurl}}/rancher/rancher-ui/applications/stacks/adding-balancers/), [adding external services]({{site.baseurl}}/rancher/rancher-ui/applications/stacks/adding-external-services/) or [adding service alias]({{site.baseurl}}/rancher/rancher-ui/applications/stacks/adding-service-alias/).
+For more information, see [adding services]({{site.baseurl}}/rancher/rancher-ui/applications/stacks/adding-services/), [adding load balancers]({{site.baseurl}}/rancher/rancher-ui/applications/stacks/adding-balancers/), [adding external services]({{site.baseurl}}/rancher/rancher-ui/applications/stacks/adding-external-services/) or [adding service alias]({{site.baseurl}}/rancher/rancher-ui/applications/stacks/adding-service-alias/).

 ### Load Balancer